brommelaere/brommelaere.github.io/_pages/about.md

 classes: [landing-offset, home-narrow]
 ---

-I am a PhD candidate in Economics at the University of Toronto.
+r I am a PhD candidate in Economics at the University of Toronto.
 My research uses tools from empirical industrial organization and applied microeconomics to study environmental regulation.

 My job market paper develops a dynamic structural model of forest harvesting and land use to quantify the carbon effects of EU wood-bioenergy subsidies.
 More broadly, my research examines how environmental regulation shapes market structure and land-use outcomes to inform better environmental policy design.